f1rehead/SlideshowSE/readme.md

 an anchor tag (`<a></a>`) or paragraph tag (`<p></p>`), while you can only place a slideshow within a 'div' element (`<div></div>`).

-### Why are you forking this plugin?
+### Why did you fork this plugin?

 Good question!
-There are a couple reasons I am forking this plugin.
-First, I maintain a site that has hundreds of slideshows and, to be honest, it's more rewarding for me to update the plugin than it is to find a new one and manually convert all the slideshows to whatever the new one is.
+There are a couple reasons: First, I maintain a site that has hundreds of slideshows and, to be honest, it's more rewarding for me to update the plugin than it is to find a new one and manually convert all the slideshows to whatever the new one is.
 Secondly, there is a real dearth of good quality, FREE slideshow plugins for Wordpress.
 I'm not saying this one is the best, but it's pretty good and more or less honors Wordpress UI.
 There's nothing worse than installing a new slideshow plugin only to find that your admin interface is now an ungodly color with giant, weird fonts and icons and your slideshows are now being stored in the cloud for a monthly fee.
 Ugh.
 So, primarily I'll be maintaining this fork to suit my needs but I will entertain suggestions or pull requests.
-I'm (probably) not going to rewrite this plugin, but I will work to keep it functioning in the up-to-date versions of
-Wordpress and I'll implement new features as I need them (i.e. the Gutenberg block, which I hope to improve).
+I'm (probably) not going to rewrite this plugin, but I will work to keep it functioning in the up-to-date versions of Wordpress and I'll implement new features as I need them (i.e. the Gutenberg block, which I hope to improve).

 ### OK, what's on the roadmap for this plugin?